tabarra/txAdmin/README.md

 ```

 ### Contributing & Development
-- All PRs should be based on the develop branch, specially translation PRs.
+- All PRs should be based on the develop branch, including translation PRs.
 - Before putting effort for any significant PR, make sure to join our discord and talk to us, since the change you want to do might not have been done for a reason or there might be some required context.
 - If you want to run it from build & source, please do read [this](docs/development.md).